Your expert guide to the best things to do in Chihuahua City

-Planning a visit to Chihuahua City, Mexico?
-Here’s everything you need to know about this small, vibrant city in Northern Mexico.
+In this article you’ll find everything you need to know about this small, vibrant city in Northern Mexico.

 There are affiliate links in this article.
 If you click and make a purchase I could make a small sum at zero cost to you.
 Thank you!

-Is Chihuahua City Worth Visiting?
+Is Chihuahua City worth visiting?

-We found a stunningly beautiful city with incredibly kind people.
 Everywhere we went we were welcomed with smiles and kind words.

 But, of course, it isn’t only about the kindness of strangers towards us: it isn’t just the street-food seller who gave me iced water when my daughter fell and banged her lip and then wouldn’t let me pay; it isn’t the uber driver who quietly cancelled our fare when I had to take our son to the hospital in the middle of the night with croup; it wasn’t the genuine concern of an entire group of people when my husband hit his head in a cave*; it wasn’t the workers at the water park 30 minutes out of town letting us in despite it being closed for a private party.